bigcommerce/b2b-buyer-portal/README.md

 2. Configure header and footer scripts:

 - Navigate to Channels Manager -> Scripts.
 - Add two scripts (e.g., B2BEdition-header, B2BEdition-footer).
 Ensure you set the correct port for your localhost in the script URLs.
+In the "Location" section make sure you check on "All pages".
 - Edit the header script:

 ```html